 The Company adopted the new guidance as of January 1, 2022 using the modified retrospective method of transition which allows for a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-As a result, the cumulative effect of the accounting change increased the carrying amount of the convertible notes, net by \$20.6 million, increased retained earnings by \$40.6 million, reduced additional paidin capital by \$56.2 million, and decreased deferred tax liabilities by \$5.0 million as of January 1, 2022.
-In addition, the Company had an increase of 6.8 million in dilutive shares included in diluted weighted average shares of common stock outstanding for the purposes of calculating diluted earnings per share under the if-converted method.
+As a result, the cumulative effect of the accounting change increased the carrying amount of the convertible notes, net by \$20.6 million, increased retained earnings by \$40.6 million, reduced additional paid-in capital by \$56.2 million, and decreased deferred tax liabilities by \$5.0 million as of January 1, 2022.
+Upon adoption, the Company began calculating diluted earnings per share under the if-converted method.